WICG/display-locking/explainer.md

     let itemEl = createElementForItem(item);
     itemEl.displayLock.acquire({ timeout: Infinity, activatable: true });
     itemsList.appendChild(itemEl);
-    // We can do expensive operations to the items without worrying of the rendering costs.
+    // We can do expensive operations to the items without worrying about the rendering costs.
     // After we finished all the operations we can trigger a co-operative update & commit.
     // We might do this in a fancier way by not actually committing the element,
     // leaving it locked and detecting when to commit by using IntersectionObservers etc,